What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-A3D \cite{A3D} contains 1500 dashcam accident videos (128,175 frames) compiled from YouTube channels, 40\% of which are recorded from a third-person perspective and thus belong to the anomalous event category.
-While non-collision frames are covered in each video clip, A3D does not contain normal traffic videos, necessitating the utilization of supplementary dataset if normal traffic scenarios are essential for experiments, such as the HEV-I dataset \cite{HEV-I} used in \cite{A3D}.
+\paragraph{\textbf{A3D:}} A3D \cite{A3D} contains 1500 dashcam accident videos (128,175 frames) compiled from YouTube channels, 40\% of which are recorded from a third-person perspective and thus belong to the anomalous event category.
+Although A3D includes non-collision frames within each clip, it does not provide videos of normal traffic scenes.
+Therefore, experiments requiring such scenes must rely on supplementary datasets, such as HEV-I dataset \cite{HEV-I} used in \cite{A3D}.
 Meanwhile, A3D provides binary labels indicating ego-vehicle involvement at the video level and the accident occurrence at the frame level.
-While based on \cite{A3D}, authors group accidents into 18 types, these multiclass categorical labels are absent from the annotation file.
+Despite the 18 claimed types of accidents \cite{A3D}, these multiclass categorical labels are absent from the annotation file.
 Furthermore, all \href{https://github.com/MoonBlvd/tad-IROS2019}{204 provided YouTube links} have become inaccessible, preventing any possible data retrieval, which precludes the visualization and in-depth analysis of this dataset in our study.